zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/00-intro/introduction.md

 WebLogic domain was provisioned in OKE by following the steps described in the **[Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=567)** workshop.
 Access to the WebLogic pods is restricted in the private subnet.

-To enable the communication between the WebLogic Servers and the EM Agent in the VCN, Kubernetes Load Balancer service was set up in a private subnet and connected to each WebLogic Server pod.
-Each Load Balancer service has an external IP (private IP), allowing access from the same VCN.
-Ports (7001 for admin server, and the port 8001 for managed servers) were opened in the Load Balancers to bridge the communication between the WebLogic Server services and the EM Agent.
+To enable the communication between the WebLogic Servers and the EM Agent in the VCN, Kubernetes load balancer service was set up in a private subnet and connected to each WebLogic Server pod.
+Each load balancer service has an external IP (private IP), allowing access from the same VCN.
+Ports (7001 for admin server, and the port 8001 for managed servers) were opened in the load balancers to bridge the communication between the WebLogic Server services and the EM Agent.

 Within the VCN, a new compute instance was created in a public subnet for the EM agent installation, and the firewall was configured to communicate with the Oracle Management Service (OMS) instance.
 OMS is the central unit of EMCC and runs in a different VCN in the Oracle Cloud.

 Finally, the EM Agent was pushed from the OMS and installed in the agent compute instance.
-WebLogic domain and related targets were discovered from the Middleware home page in the EMCC console, using the ports and the external IPs of the Load Balancer as discovery parameters.
+WebLogic domain and related targets were discovered from the Middleware home page in the EMCC console, using the ports and the external IPs of the load balancer as discovery parameters.

 The block diagram below explains the above-mentioned details.